 Recent years have witnessed various developments in the infant formula space with prominent end-use companies launching new and innovative products.
 For instance, in April 2019, Nestlé S.A., a Switzerland-based food and beverage company, introduced three new products in the U.K., namely, SMA Advanced Follow-on Formula, SMA Advanced Growing up Milk, and SMA Advanced Infant Formula.
 These products contained artificial HMOs and were intended for infants who were not breastfed.
 Such developments within the infant formula sector are likely to drive the demand for human milk oligosaccharides in near future.

 To request a sample copy or view summary of this report, click the link below:

 Further key findings from the report suggest:

-Incorporation of HMOs in functional food and beverages promote the growth of good bacteria and eliminates harmful bacteria including salmonella, listeria, and campylobacter
+Incorporation of HMOs in functional food and beverages promotes the growth of good bacteria and eliminates harmful bacteria including salmonella, listeria, and campylobacter

 Growing consumption of functional foods and beverages for improving gut health and overall immunity is expected to have significant impacts on the demand for human milk oligosaccharides over the forecast period